SonicSardor/ustozshogird_telegram_bot/README.md

-It is telegram bot create to announcements to find job or worker and post them in telegram channel
+It is a telegram bot that create announcements to find jobs or workers and posts them in a telegram channel